Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 	 - III.4.b.b: Quotes from "The Industrial Revolutionaries" by Gavin Weightman.
  - III.4.c: European Coal and Steel Community, and how it was a precursor to the even greater economic gains under the EU.
 	 - III.4.c.a: Connection to II.1.a, Switzerland economic growth from its bilateral agreements with the EU.
+ - III.4.d: No brain drain, because only the people with specialized professions would move(and they will anyway). production of those "brains" now spreads more widely.
 	 -
 III.5: Addressing some economic problems inherent to a global nation.
 	- III.5.a: How would currency devaluation be prevented?
 With no external currency to compare to, how would the value of the currency be determined?